makerdao/community/governance/polls/Sparklend Liquidity Layer Mainnet - Onboard Sparklend USDS, USDC - January 13, 2025.md

 ## Review

-The community can vote in this poll to express support or opposition to the onboarding of Sparklend USDS and Sparklend USDC onto the Sparklend Liquidity Layer with the following parameters:
+The community can vote in this poll to express support or opposition to the onboarding of SparkLend USDS and SparkLend USDC onto the SparkLend Liquidity Layer with the following parameters:

 ### USDS